 As far as learning a bit of coding background goes, HTML is a great place to start.
 It is a very simple language, it offers a quite basic syntax, and it is easy to understand.
 When I asked you to take a look at the page source code at the start of this article, what most of what you saw was HTML.
 It tells your web browser where to put things, what those things are, and how those things should look – among other things.

 If you want to start the journey to a front-end web developer, then you should start with HTML.
-BitDegree offers three courses on HTML that can be found here.
+BitDegree offers free courses on HTML that can be found here.

 CSS is the second of the front-end development languages, after HTML.
 It is also quite easy to learn for people who are still trying to figure out what is coding, although not as easy as HTML is.
 A lot of people choose to learn HTML and CSS at the same time, as you need both before you can do a whole lot.